justinnk/bss-simulation-study/review/README.md

   - `pandas`
   - `matplotlib`
 - `java runtime environment` (see [here](https://www.java.com/en/download/) for details)
+- java and python must be added to your `PATH` environment variable.
+This is normally done automatically upon installation.
 - all paths are relative within the repository, so there is no need to adjust them

 ### Hardware Requirements